Instant resurrection: just keep the body double out of focus!

 - According to Tom Mankiewicz, a reviewer even said that Hackman was funnier under Lester.

-- A particularly and truly infamous example which is also at least a borderline Other Darrin concerns Bruce Lee's "last movie", Game Of Death.
-Bruce Lee had died when very little of the film had been made (in fact, only the famous fight scenes had been finished), and in the end the film not only had minimal resemblance to Lee's original vision, but the filmmakers went to obviously great lengths to hide the fact that "Bruce Lee" was in fact an unknown Korean martial artist (who was not a stuntman or an acrobat so he had to be doubled by Yuen Biao in more stunt-oriented sequences).
+- Game of Death: Bruce Lee had died when very little of the film had been made; only the famous fight scenes had been finished.
+In the end the film not only had minimal resemblance to Lee's original vision but the film-makers went to great lengths to hide the fact that "Bruce Lee" was in fact an unknown Korean martial artist (who was not a stuntman or an acrobat so he had to be doubled by Yuen Biao in more stunt-oriented sequences).
 In addition to the typical tricks of the time (face-obscuring glasses and lack of headshots), one truly egregious example comes within the first minutes of the film when the baddies try to threaten a perfectly stoic Lee, portrayed in the scene by a cardboard cutout taped to a mirror.
+The film-makers even went as far as including footage of Bruce Lee's actual funeral.

 - Not only that, but they did a follow-up film in 81 that again used Kim Tai Chung (with Biao again doubling him) along with Bruce Lee footage, called Tower Of Death in some places and Game of Death 2 in others.
 In this one, Bruce's "character" dies midway through the film and his brother takes over the role, played by Kim Tai Chung (with Biao still doubling) without any need to splice Lee in.
 Oh, and they used footage from Bruce's funeral again.